agopt/thomas-surowiec.github.io/index.md

 ## PDE-Constrained Optimization under Uncertainty
 ## Optimization und Uncertainty in Industrial Applications

+Course Part I:

+Title: “Energy Problems and Uncertainty”

+In this talk we will sketch the various layers of energy management problems and provide details about the various elements.
+We will provide a description of some of the available assets and provide insights on some of the key technical features to be accounted for.
+From a decision making perspective we will discuss the various layers of problems: strategic planning, seasonal storage valuation and short-term operations.
+At each of these layers there is a need to account for uncertainty and a specific impact of their internal dynamics.
+We will also discuss how some of the vital uncertainty factors are linked with nature.

+Course Part II:

+Title: “Exploiting Structure in stochastic programming for Energy management”

+In this talk we will discuss how one can draw benefits from having identified specific structure within energy management problems.
+We will also discuss how lack of convexity can be reasonably palliated by exploiting advantageous decomposition strategies.
+In particular we will showcase some interesting results obtained when moreover these ideas are combined with classic ideas of Bender’s type decomposition.
+Beyond the scope of handling uncertainty with recourse, we will also present several recent insights in handling uncertainty through the use of probability constraints.
+More specifically we will mention recent insights w.r.t. the understanding of “convexity” and differentiability of probability functions.

 ## Dynamic/Multistage Stochastic Optimization
 ## Multilevel Methods for Random PDEs
 ## Bayesian Inverse Problems